TheScriptGuy/quad9-threat-intel-api/README.md

 # How to operate this heavy machinery

-First and foremost a honory mention of the original Quad9 threat-intel-api https://github.com/Quad9DNS/threat-intel-api
+First and foremost an honorary mention of the original Quad9 threat-intel-api https://github.com/Quad9DNS/threat-intel-api

 I used their python script as a starting point and built on from there.